onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Words should have meaning - everyone is involved in semanticide - the destruction of semantic meaning - todo semantic meaning?
 Fascist!
 Communist!

-You can’t put me in a box! - roleplay bursting out of one
+You can’t put me in a box! - roleplay bursting out of one - am I left wing? or right wing? centrist? a communist? a fascist? a christian? agnostic? a zionist? or an antisemite? a mossad agent?!?! how about a prophet/messiah the moment you try to put me in a box you've put yourself in the box of someone eagerly putting others in a box in a simplistic way the moment you try to put me in a box you've put yourself in the box of someone eagerly & oversimplisticly putting others in a box

 God is all powerful, right?
 So he can represent himself (what i’m proposing) within himself - the universe